Canada Corporate Tax Rates 2026

 Frequently Asked Questions About Corporate Tax Rates

-For small business income (CCPC with small business deduction), Manitoba, Saskatchewan, and Yukon have the lowest combined rates at 9% (0% provincial + 9% federal).
+For small business income (CCPC with small business deduction), Manitoba and Yukon have the lowest combined rates at 9% (0% provincial + 9% federal).
 For general corporate income, Alberta has one of the lowest combined rates at 23% (8% provincial + 15% federal).
 The choice depends on whether your corporation qualifies as a CCPC and your income level.

 CCPCs pay significantly higher rates on investment income: 38.67% federal plus provincial rates (typically 46-54% combined).
 This high rate includes a refundable portion (30.67% federal) through the RDTOH system that's refunded when dividends are paid.
 Capital gains are 50% taxable, with the taxable portion subject to these same investment income rates.
 General corporations pay their standard corporate rate (15% federal + provincial) on investment income.

-Ontario charges 3.2% on small business income (CCPC) and 11.5% on general corporate income.
-Combined with federal rates, Ontario CCPCs pay 12.2% on small business income up to $500,000 and 26.5% on general income.
-This is close to the national average - Ontario's rates are middle-of-the-pack, neither the lowest nor highest in Canada.
+Ontario charges 2.2% on small business income (CCPC) effective July 1, 2026, and 11.5% on general corporate income.
+Combined with federal rates, Ontario CCPCs pay 11.2% on small business income up to $500,000 and 26.5% on general income.

 No, different rates apply to different income types for CCPCs.
 Active business income qualifies for small business rates if under the $500,000 threshold.
 Investment income (interest, dividends, rental income not related to active business) faces much higher rates (46-54%).
 Capital gains are 50% taxable at investment income rates.
 General corporations pay their flat rate on all income types without these distinctions.

-Disclaimer: Tax rates are accurate as of substantively enacted legislation as of 2025.
+Disclaimer: Tax rates are accurate as of substantively enacted legislation as of 2026.
 This information is for general guidance only and should not be considered tax advice.

 Always consult with a qualified tax professional or accountant for advice specific to your situation.
 Tax laws and rates can change, and individual circumstances may affect your tax obligations.

-© 2025 TaxDesk.
+© 2026 TaxDesk.
 Not affiliated with the Canada Revenue Agency or Department of Finance Canada.